Why Doesn’t My Dog Bark? (7 Main Reasons) - CityDogsLife Skip to content

 3. Previous Training or Debarking

-In the case of being debarked, a dog may still bark, but the sound comes out lower than normal.
+A debarked dog can still bark, but the sound comes out muffled and lower than you would expect.

 4. Trying to Adapt to New Surroundings